guobaozhi/bozBlog/content/posts/first-blog.md

 cover:
     image: img/jeremy-bisho.jpg
     alt: 'this is a post iamge'
-    caption: 'this is the caption'
+    caption: 'unsplash by jeremy-bisho'
-tags: ["生活", "心理"]
+tags: ["思考", "心理"]
 categories: ["psychology"]
 ---